PhenoFish/gbif-ecoregions/README.md

 - [`make.R`](https://github.com/phenofish/gbif-ecoregions/blob/main/make.R):
   main R script to set up and run the entire project.
-Open this file to understand the workflow.
+Open this file to follow the workflow step by step.

 - [`R/`](https://github.com/phenofish/gbif-ecoregions/blob/main/R):
-  contains R functions developed especially for this project
+  contains R functions developed especially for this project.

 - [`data/`](https://github.com/phenofish/gbif-ecoregions/blob/main/data):
   contains raw data used in this project.
 See the